1988 Ottawa municipal election

 The city of Ottawa, Canada held municipal elections on November 14, 1988.

 Mayor Jim Durrell was re-elected with little opposition.
 Rideau Street businessman Michael Bartholomew finished 2nd with just 6% of the vote.
 Due to the lack of competition, only about one third of the electorate participated in the election.

 Mayor

+Plebiscite

+A plebiscite was held asking voters if they supported establishing a single level of municipal government for the urban part of the Regional Municipality of Ottawa-Carleton.
+It was a non binding plebiscite, and was only held in Ottawa.
+The measure was supported by mayor Durrell.
+The city would eventually amalgamate with the region in 2001, including the non-urban areas.

+The ballot question read "Are you in favour of the City of Ottawa working towards one level of municipal government for the urban area of Ottawa-Carleton?"

 City council

 The composition of Ottawa's city council was more left leaning than the previous council due to the defeat of Durrell-ally Bob Morrison in Carleton Ward and the election of New Democratic Party backed candidates Lynn Smyth and Michael Jannigan.
 Jannigan, who was declared elected on election night had to wait over a year to take his seat however, as a recount gave his opponent the win, but after the case was taken to court, a special election was held in 1989 which Jannigan won.